A voice of social conscience

 Never again war: An artist of the workers and the peace movement

 When Käthe Kollwitz moves to Berlin in the 19th century, she lives in the working class district of Prenzlauer Berg.
 As the wife of a socially committed doctor, she is no stranger to suffering, poverty and hunger.
 She is concerned with social inequality and war resistance, and these themes are expressed in her work.
 She dies in Moritzburg near Dresden in 1945.
-Three years later, the art dealer Hans Pels-Leusden collects her drawings, and in 1986, he exhibits his collection, and the Käthe-Kollwitz-Museum Berlin opens.
+Three years later, the art dealer Hans Pels-Leusden collects her drawings, and in 1986, he exhibits his collection, and the first Käthe-Kollwitz-Museum Berlin opens.

 Highlights of the exhibition

-Introductory exhibition, the life and work of the artist on the ground floor.
+- Introductory exhibition, the life and work of the artist on the ground floor.

-15 large poster prints.
+- poster prints.

-200 drawings and lithographs, including self-portraits, and the iconic "War" woodcut collection.
+- around 100 drawings and lithographs, including self-portraits, and the iconic "War" woodcut collection.

-Sculpture by Gustav Seitz on the top floor.
+- Coming soon: sculpture by Gustav Seitz on the top floor.

-Collection of sculptural works by Käthe Kollwitz.
+- Collection of sculptural works by Käthe Kollwitz.